fiwippi/spotify-sync/README.md

 # a lower value increases the risk of rate limiting being applied
 SYNC_REFRESH=10

-## Server Keys
-# The "Server Key" is given to users so that they can create their own
-# account
-SERVER_KEY=abcdefghijklmnopqrstuvwxyz123456
-# The "Admin Key" should be kept solely by the server owner, this is used
-# to edit user data and delete users
-ADMIN_KEY=abcdefghijklmnopqrstuvwxyz123456

 ## Server Setup
 # This should be the domain which the server operates on, if needed then
 # port numbers should also be specified, e.g. if you used port forwarding